To better understand the ADD/ADHD brain and grow beyond calling it a disorder.

 The literature also leads to no other possible conclusion than this: What we currently call ADD is not logically a disorder.
 It has a downside and a significant upside.
 So does the non-ADD brain.
 Which one is the disorder, then?

 It is Dr. Sterling’s hope to make this knowledge more common not only among the public but also among his colleagues in health care.
-It is unfortunate that it is now 10 years since a significant turning point took place in the research and understanding of the major variables that create both the downside and the upside of both the ADD brain and the non-ADD brain.
+It is unfortunate that it is now over 10 years since a significant turning point took place in 2008 in the research and understanding of the major variables that create both the downside and the upside of both the ADD brain and the non-ADD brain.

 It is way past time to start looking at ADD again in the new bright lights of recent significant research findings.